 Let me be clear here with one thing.
-Google Analytics is an amazingly powerful and flexible solution, and I am not going to negate that.
+Google Analytics is a powerful and flexible tool, and I am not going to argue with that.
 What I am trying to say, that Google Analytics is… not for everyone.
 It is just too difficult for many, many users.

 Is it for you?
 Read on.

 Oh.
 And BTW.
-This article is based on my experience with the currently most powerful version of Google Analytics – Universal Analytics.
-The newly released version – Google Analytics 4 – lacks many features available in UA.
+This article is based on my experience with Google Analytics Universal Analytics.
+The newly released Google Analytics 4 lacks many features available in the UA.
 That is why it is not the right time to write about it.

 Proper Google Analytics setup is a tough cookie

 For people who have their first contact with Google Analytics, installation of GA’s scripts may seem trivial – grab a script, install it on site OR send to the developer who will do the same OR install via a plugin (like Full Picture for example :)).